wzhang109/state-coordination/README.md

 This repository uses synthetic data.
 Coefficients, plots, and output tables should not be interpreted substantively.
 The repository is intended to demonstrate reproducible project structure, transparent documentation, and a workflow for scaling measurement while preserving human oversight.

 The event-study coefficients and plots in outputs/ are still generated from synthetic data only; the real pilot batch in data/real_* has not yet been run through the quantitative pipeline.

+Two further caveats about the specification, noted here rather than discovered later:

+1. Standard errors are clustered by sector.
+Cluster-robust inference is asymptotic in the number of clusters, so with a small number of sectors these standard errors are downward-biased and the implied confidence intervals are too narrow.
+A wild cluster bootstrap (Cameron, Gelbach & Miller 2008) would be the appropriate correction in a real application.

+2. The design interacts event-time indicators with a continuous exposure measure under a common event date.
+This is a differential-exposure event study, not a staggered-adoption design, and it requires a stronger identifying assumption than binary DiD — parallel trends must hold across exposure levels, not only between treated and untreated (Callaway, Goodman-Bacon & Sant'Anna 2024).